-When to Plant and How to Grow Watermelon
+How to Plant and Grow Watermelon

 To taste a watermelon is to know “what angels eat,” Mark Twain said.